sayeed-cyber/product_search_relevence/README.md

 Each product is also assigned a relevance score based on customer search patterns.

 ## Training
-The program trains itself using the generated data and linear regression, allowing it to make predictions based on customer search queries.
+The program trains itself using the generated data and Neural network, allowing it to make predictions based on customer search queries.

 ## Prediction
 When a customer search query is inputted, the program outputs a list of product descriptions with the highest relevance scores.